SebastianTroy/CppEasySerDes/README.md

 For any of your types to be supported by this library, you must create a specialisation of the following templated type.
 Every esd::JsonSerialiser must implement a static Validate, Serialise and Deserialise function.
-It is **NOT RECOMMENDED** that you support your types directly like this, see esd::JsonClassSerialiser and esd::JsonPolymorphicClassSerialiser below!
+It is **NOT RECOMMENDED** that you support your types directly like this, see esd::ClassHelper and esd::JsonPolymorphicClassSerialiser below!
 ````C++
 template<>
 class esd::JsonSerialiser<T> {